sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## GetProvisioningPolicy
+## Get Provisioning Policy by UsageType

 > ProvisioningPolicyDto GetProvisioningPolicy(ctx, sourceId, usageType).Execute()

-Get Provisioning Policy by UsageType
+This end-point retrieves the ProvisioningPolicy with the specified usage on the specified Source in IdentityNow.
+A token with API, ORG_ADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.

 ### Example